Morón Air Base

-Morón Air Base is located at in southern Spain, approximately 35 mi southeast of the city of Seville.
+Morón Air Base is a Spanish air base, located at in southern Spain, approximately 35 mi southeast of the city of Seville.
 The base gets its name from the nearby town of Morón de la Frontera, while it is located inside the municipality of Arahal.
 The base is shared by United States and Spanish forces, but the base is under Spanish command and only the Spanish flag and command insignia are flown.

 Currently the base is home to Ala 11, a fighter wing of Eurofighter Typhoons of the Spanish Air and Space Force.

 History

 Origins

 Construction on the Vázquez Sagastizábal Military Aerodrome, as Morón Air Base was initially known, began in 1940.
 The following year it began to function as a military airfield and was utilised to train fighter pilots for the Spanish Army Air Force.

 In 1953, the Spanish and American governments finalized agreements to establish a number of Spanish-American air bases, including Morón Air Base.
 Morón was one of three major United States Air Force (USAF) Cold War airbases in Spain, the others being Zaragoza Air Base near Zaragoza and Torrejón Air Base near Madrid.
 Construction efforts began in 1953 under the direction of the United States Navy, taking over 3 years to complete.

 On May 13, 1958, the first flight of Boeing B-47 Stratojets were assigned to Morón Air Base to conduct Reflex operations and then Boeing KC-97 Stratofreighters arrived to conduct strip alert tanker missions, and six weeks later the first rotational fighter squadron, the 1st Fighter-Day Squadron, flying North American F-100 Super Sabres and commanded by Lt.
 Col. Chuck Yeager, arrived from George Air Force Base, CA, for temporary duty to conduct air defence alert.

 Morón continued to operate primarily as a Reflex base until 1962, when the first Boeing KC-135 Stratotanker aircraft arrived.
 In 1966, the base was transferred from Strategic Air Command (SAC) to United States Air Forces Europe (USAFE).
 The mission changed to communications support, temporary duty (TDY) "fair weather" flying operations for McDonnell Douglas RF-4C Phantom IIs from RAF Alconbury, and McDonnell RF-101 Voodoo from RAF Upper Heyford, United Kingdom and the support of air rescue operations provided by the 67th Aerospace Rescue and Recovery Squadron.